10 best islands to bike around in Canada

 Quadra Island lies between Vancouver Island and the mainland.
 It literally creates the passage that all ships sailing to Alaska take: Seymour Narrows.
 You can ride across to Quadra on BC Ferries from Campbell River, and keep your eyes peeled for orcas and humpbacks on the 15-minute crossing.
 Crossing from Quathiaski Cove to Heriot Bay is a pleasure, and you can keep cycling to the wild north of the island past Hyacinthe Bay to climb Chinese Mountain.
 After this, you might want an electric mountain bike!
 On the southern tip of the island, you can cycle on paved roads to the Cape Mudge lighthouse and the island’s only winery.
 And there’s a fantastic First Nation museum at Cape Mudge with friendly staff if you can spare enough time to do it justice.

 If you find yourself on the outside looking in when the popular (and often sold out) Manitoulin Passage Ride comes around in June, there are plenty of other opportunities to get out and explore Manitoulin Island by bike.
-Manitoulin Islands Cycling Advocates have four scheduled departures for their Alvar Treasure Rides in 2019.
+Manitoulin Islands Cycling Advocates have four scheduled departures for their Alvar Treasure Rides.
 These all-inclusive guided tours are a perfect way to experience the local charm and hidden gems of the world’s largest freshwater island and a destination that is quickly becoming one of Ontario’s hubs for cycling.